Patient Financial Support

 Does your patient have commercial insurance?What does this mean?

-Is the patient using ACTEMRA for the approved indication?
+Is the patient using ACTEMRA for an FDA-approved indication?

 Additional Patient Support Programs